hallvardnmbu/ecosystem/examples/README.md

-Place your example scripts here.

-Once you have created the first example, you can updated or delete this file.
+Some example scripts showing how to use the BioSim package.